crypto-thawra/gtamer2/README.md

 - 👋 Hi, I’m @gtamer2
 - 👀 I’m interested in ... all things crypto
 - 🌱 I’m currently learning ...
-Solidity
+Solidity, node.js
-- 💞️ I’m looking to collaborate on ...
-NFT and DeFi projects
+- 💞️ I’m looking to collaborate on ... web3 - I am particularly interested in social problems like reputatation and knowledge.
 - 📫 How to reach me ...
 LinkedIn: https://www.linkedin.com/in/george-tamer/
-Twitter: @geohodl
+Twitter: @georgetamer_

 <!---